Calderbank v Calderbank: Judgment

 The Court decided that if a winning party in litigation refuses an earlier settlement offer made by the losing party, the losing party may produce the settlement offer as evidence towards the appropriate level of costs payable.
-In practice, if the winning party's award of damages is less than the earlier settlement offer, the losing party may have to pay less costs to the winning party than normal.
+In practice, if the winning party's award of damages is less than the earlier settlement offer, the losing party may have to pay fewer costs to the winning party than normal.

 On the facts, the Court upheld the lower court's quantum of the £10,000.
 However, the Court reversed the burden of paying legal costs from Mrs Calderbank onto Mr Calderbank (although Mrs Calderbank remained liable for costs up to "14 days after 14 August", the affidavit having been sworn on 10 August).
 The Court held that the legal proceedings had been unnecessarily prolonged by Mr Calderbank's earlier refusal to accept Mrs Calderbank's settlement offer of around £12,000.